Dead or Alive 4: Reception

-Dead or Alive 4 received very positive reviews.
+Dead or Alive 4 received generally favorable reviews from critics.
 Review aggregators GameRankings and Metacritic gave the game a score of 85.49% and 85/100, respectively.
 In Japan, Famitsu gave it a near-perfect score of 39 out of 40.

-Douglass C. Perry of IGN called the game "a fighter with subtle yet significant changes and an online mode that rocks" and "a move in the right direction for the series".
+Douglass C. Perry of IGN called Dead or Alive 4 "a fighter with subtle yet significant changes and an online mode that rocks" and "a move in the right direction for the series".
 Perry praised the fighting system as "deeper and more sophisticated", and praising the online mode as "a tremendous improvement, giving the series another layer of play that should take off and breathe new life into the series".
 Greg Kasavin of GameSpot wrote: "It's simple: If you like fighting games, DOA4 is for you.
 Between its great selection of powerful fighters, its terrific action, and its addictive online mode, there's an awful lot to sink your teeth into, learn, and master in this latest and greatest installment in the series."
 Che Chou of 1Up.com said: "DOA4 comes very close to being a competitive fighting game, but its failings in a few key areas cripple its longevity.
 Although it's by far the series' best entry, DOA4 still boggles the mind with its insanely unbalanced characters and easily exploitable moves."
 Matt Conzen of eToychest praised Dead or Alive 4s online mode, calling it "innovative" and how it "fuels the fire that Team Ninja set forth on the Xbox 360 community", calling Dead or Alive "the only console fighting series with a decent online mode", overall calling Dead or Alive 4 "a game that carries the easy to play, difficult to master label, but is well worth mastering in the long run" and how "Dead or Alive 4 is a must play for any fighting game fan".
 Play Magazine stated: "They don't make 3D fighters more beautiful and fluid than Dead or Alive 4."
 Gamerfeed called Dead or Alive 4 "so close to being flawless it's unbelievable".
 Game Informer stated how "The incredible craftsmanship that went into this title makes it the pinnacle in the series and another fantastic Xbox Live application."
 Gamer 2.0 stated: "If you want to be visually impressed, Itagaki and his Team Ninja have knocked another one out of the park with this game."
-Official Xbox Magazine wrote: "Fan’s of Itagaki’s “jujitsu-jousting” philosophy….can comfortably mark DOA 4 as the most refined version of their beloved fighter to date."
+Official Xbox Magazine wrote: "Fan's of Itagaki's "jujitsu-jousting" philosophy….can comfortably mark DOA 4 as the most refined version of their beloved fighter to date."